phantomics/april/README.md

 30
 ```

 As shown above, dash-separated variable and function names are converted to camel case, just as when passing input values with the `:in` sub-parameter of `(:state)`.
-Note also that functions passed into April this way are not dapted for use with arrays the way that functions created within April are.
+Note also that functions passed into April this way are not adapted for use with arrays the way that functions created within April are.
 For instance, if you enter:

 ```lisp
 * (april (with (:store-fun (add-ten (x) (+ x 10)))) "")